gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 ### 61. Pub-Sub vs Point-To-Point

 Message brokers allows systems to communicate with each other asynchronously.
-This ensures <b>loose coupling</b> between systems.
+This ensures **loose coupling** between systems.
 Different messaging protocols AMQP, STOMP, MQTT can be used.